Cielbird/ChickadeeEvents/README.md

 # ChickadeeEvents

-A context aware event system in Unity 3D.
+A context aware event system package in Unity 3D.

 Primarily usefull for writing AI behaviour and dialogue.